pmunts/muntsos/README.md

 Bluetooth and WiFi radios.
 It is available for sale on Amazon for $21.99 (1 GB RAM) to $33.99 (4 GB RAM).

-Compared to the Raspberry Pi Zero 2 W, its greater RAM is a big advantage and I have been able to purchase as many as I want without limits when the Raspberry Pi Zero 2 W has been unavailable.
+The much larger RAM is a big advantage and I have been able to purchase as many as I want without limits when the Raspberry Pi Zero 2 W has been unavailable.
+Unfortunately, the manufacturer [kernel source tree](https://github.com/orangepi-xunlong/linux-orangepi/tree/orange-pi-6.1-sun50iw9) has not been maintained regularly and is currently at 6.1.31.

-Its big disadvantage is that its manufacturer [kernel source tree](https://github.com/orangepi-xunlong/linux-orangepi/tree/orange-pi-6.1-sun50iw9) has not been maintained regularly and is currently at 6.1.31.
-Mainline Linux does contain support for the Orange Pi Zero 2W and I am currently building a booting kernel from the 6.12 LTS mainline branch.
-Much work remains to be done both with its kernel configuration and its device tree.

 ### Raspberry Pi